DevRel-Foundation/.github/profile/README.md

   - **Licensing Integrity**: Protecting the licensing integrity of the collaborative project, as detailed in this [LF blog post](https://www.linuxfoundation.org/blog/how-open-source-foundations-protect-the-licensing-integrity-of-open-source-projects).

-  The Linux Foundation allows individual contributors to retain copyright ownership of their contributions while providing an open source license, reflected through the Developer Certificate of Origin sign-off process.
+  The LF allows individual contributors to retain copyright ownership of their contributions while providing an open source license, reflected through the Developer Certificate of Origin sign-off process.

-  This collaborative project has been hosted as a [community project](https://www.linuxfoundation.org/projects/hosting), with no funding involved.
-This means taking advantage of the governance structure, project management staff, and back-end resources that the LF provides to all hosted projects, to ensure long-term sustainability.
-Examples of these projects include [SPDX()] (SBOM Standard), FOSSology, or CHAOSS.

   We also chose the LF to avoid reinventing the wheel.
 Creating something new requires tools, infrastructure, and, ideally, a lightweight process to get started and make the initiative resilient.
 </details>